baldurk/renderdoc/docs/behind_scenes/opengl_support.rst

 Linux and OS X
 --------------

 Linux and OS X support follows naturally when thinking about OpenGL support.
-Currently there is full support for capturing and replaying on linux, however the Qt UI is still work in progress.
-The recommended method is to capture on linux, and then replay on windows.
+There is full support for capturing and replaying on linux, with the UI based on Qt.
+It is also possible to capture on linux, and then replay on windows.
 For more information on this see :doc:`../how/how_network_capture_replay`.

 See Also
 --------